 Addiction Counselor Student and Professional Resources for Underrepresented Groups

-Here you’ll find resources dedicated to giving marginalized groups all the support necessary to be successful in substance use disorder treatment and sustained sobriety, including Black, Indigenous, & People of Color (BIPOC); the LGBTQIA2S+ community; unhoused individuals and families; inmates and formerly incarcerated individuals; children and adolescents; and military veterans.
+This guide compiles essential resources for helping marginalized groups achieve successful substance use disorder treatment and sustained sobriety, including Black, Indigenous, and People of Color (BIPOC); the LGBTQIA2S+ community; unhoused individuals and families; incarcerated and formerly incarcerated individuals; children and adolescents; and military veterans.

 As you quickly learn on the job, addiction saps every kind of capability from people experiencing it.
-They lose their jobs and are kicked out of their homes.
+They lose their jobs and are evicted from their homes.
 They lose their sense of self-preservation and even the healthcare they rely on, no longer prioritizing healthy food.
 They may even lose the most basic resources for self-care and hygiene.

 When this happens to people who are part of groups marginalized by society and already struggling under socioeconomic challenges and discrimination, the impact is compounded.
 And when those people come under your care, you had better have some resources to turn to for helping them.